17 Take Better Class Notes

 Now that you’ve created a set of notes from both class lectures and from reading your textbooks, how do you get the most benefit from them?

-If you have been following the methods described in this chapter, your notes will include questions that you have answered by reading or listening.
-Rather than simply re-reading notes, which is less effective, you will benefit most if you use your notes as a self-study tool.
+If you’ve been following the note-taking method described in this chapter, your notes will include questions that you’ve answered by reading or listening.
+Rather than just re-reading notes, which is less effective, you will benefit most if you use your notes as a self-study tool.

 1. Read any questions in your notes out loud.
 Cover the answer with a sheet of paper.